-Possible plans to cut 590 acute and community hospital beds over the next five years.
-Amounting to a cut of one in six total beds.
+It is possible that 590 acute and community hospital beds could be cut over the next five years.
+Amounting to a cut of one in six of the total beds.

 - Closure of wards and theatres

 - Ending funding for some treatments and prescriptions

 - Delaying or avoiding funding newly approved treatments